FSXAC/CPEN512/asn0/notes.md

 ### Finding Custom Options

-I’ve set up the program to run -O3 and extra flags each for 200 trials.
+I’ve set up the program to run -O3 and extra flags each for 200 trials. and N=256

 For existing “extra” config, the average clock ticks is **17577**.